Core Concepts

 Mode Plans What it does Best for

 Basic All plans One unit per map.
-Content rows mapped against elements and performance criteria in a single list.
+Your content rows are laid out in a single flat list mapped against the unit's elements and performance criteria.
 Single-unit mapping, quick compliance checks

-Cluster Solo, Team Multiple TGA units mapped together as a cluster.
-Content can be mapped to criteria across all units in one view.
+Cluster Solo, Team Two or more TGA units in a single map.
+A single content row can be mapped against criteria across multiple units simultaneously, reflecting integrated delivery.
 Qualification-level mapping across multiple units

-Key point: Group and Cluster modes are available on Solo and Team plans only.
-If you are on the Free plan, all maps use Basic mode.
-Maps created in Group or Cluster mode during a trial remain visible in read-only view if you return to the Free plan - no content is lost.
+Key point: Group and Cluster modes are available on Solo and Team plans.
+On the Free plan, all maps use Basic mode.
+If you created maps in Group or Cluster mode during a trial and your workspace later returns to the Free plan, those maps remain visible in read-only view, no content is deleted, but editing requires upgrading to Solo or Team again.

 Workspace Roles